TheUnperfectArchive/online/mydairy/eduxschool.md

 We were born to be **warriors of change**
 So that no other story has to unfold in the same darkness.

----

-If you'd like this exported to a file (like .md, .pdf, or .docx), or transformed into a blog post, presentation, or even a spoken word piece, feel free to ask.
-Your story deserves to be seen and heard.